35percent/11tystarter/src/posts/aylesbury-phase-2b-financial-viability-assessments.md

 ### The Mayor repairs NHG's bottom line?

 The extra affordable housing grant also makes for a healthier looking bottom line.
-While the updated assessement shows a 5.22% profit on GDV, and is a fall from the original assessment of a 12.27% profit (also said to be unviable by NHG), the fall would be much worse without the Mayor's contribution.
+While the updated assessement shows a 5.22% profit on GDV, and is a fall from the original assessment of a 12.27% profit (also said to be unviable by NHG), the fall would be worse without the Mayor's contribution \[NOTE].

 In cash terms the fall in the profit rate has inceased the 'viability deficit' from around £6.69m to around £24.16m.
 The increased Mayor's grant saves a further £13.72m from being added to this deficit.

-#### Viability is not the same as profitability
+#### What we say

-It's important to remember that a viability deficit is not the same as a loss.  regardless of whe
+It's important to remember that a viability deficit is not the same as a loss.
+It is simply the difference between what a developer wants to make and what they say they will make.

-The original assessment gave a profit level of 12.27%, and an expected profit of £29.94m.
-This is higher than the 5.22% and £13.5 in the revised assessment, and so looks like a drop in profit for NHG of £16.43m [^X].

-However, this loss is made up to a large extent by an increase in the money that NHG are getting from the Mayor to build affordable housing on Phase 2B.
-This is rising from £28.79m to £42.51m, helping to reduce the drop in profit to £2.71m [^X].

-though are receiving a GLA affordable housing grant from the Mayor for Phase 2B.
-This was originally to be £The viability assessments also show, though, that the Mayor's GLA Affordable Housing Grant has increased from £28.79m to £42.51m - an increase of £13.72m, leaving the net drop at £2.71m.
+NHG want to make 14.55% (GDV), around £37.65m, on the updated plans for Phase 2B, but say they are only going to make 5.22%, around £13.5m, leaving them with a 'viability deficit' of around £24.16m.
+This is still a profit though, of £13.5m.

+NHG are also benefitting from an increase to their affordable housing grant, which has arisen by £13.72m, but with a relatively small increase in affordable housing, of seventeen 17 units (10 social rent, 7 shared ownership).
+NHG are also getting the land for free.

 [^1] NHG say that the changes are *'to ensure the scheme viably delivers the required affordable homes' -* Planning Statement Addendum, Oct 2024, 3.9, 22/AP/226 - find via <https://planning.southwark.gov.uk/online-applications/applicationDetails.do?activeTab=documents&keyVal=RDU2YJKB00300>3.9